openkfw/TruBudget/doc/troubleshooting/README.md

-# Known Issues
+# Known Issues & Troubleshooting

-This page is dedicated to known issues that may occur during installation of the Trubudget setup.
+This page is dedicated to known issues that may occur during installation or start of the Trubudget setup.

 ## Errors during Local Installation